Resume for Carpenter

 6. Certifications and Training

-If you’ve attended specific training courses or have obtained any certifications that directly relate to carpentry, list the details at the bottom of this list.
-This shows your dedication toward professional development and ongoing education in the field.
+If you’ve completed any specific training programs or received certifications directly related to carpentry.
+List the details within this category.
+This will prove your commitment towards professional development and continuous learning in the field.

 Example: